 - 2. Click the Open Object edit button to open the Base Cabinet Specification dialog.
-On the General panel: - Specify a Width greater than the Depth.
+On the GENERAL panel: - Specify a Width greater than the Depth.
 The selected cabinet's width should already have been changed to 36", which works well with a 24" depth.
-If it isn't, change it to 36" now. - Click the Special drop-down list and select "Corner". - On the Front panel, uncheck the box beside Diagonal Door. - Click OK to change the cabinet into a corner cabinet.
+If it isn't, change it to 36" now. - Click the Special drop-down list and select "Corner". - Uncheck the box beside Diagonal Door. - Click OK to close the dialog and apply your changes.